Los Angeles Rugby Club

-The Los Angeles Rugby Club, founded in 1958, is a premier First Division amateur rugby team that competes in the Southern California Rugby Football Union (SCRFU) that reports to USA Rugby—the national governing body for the United States Rugby Union.
+The Los Angeles Rugby Club (LARC) is a rugby union club in South Bay in Los Angeles County, California, United States.
+It is a member of the Southern California Rugby Football Union within USA Rugby.

 History

-Competing continuously for over 50 years, The Los Angeles Rugby Club is the second oldest club in the Southern California Rugby Football Union (SCRFU).
+The Los Angeles Rugby Club is the second oldest club in the Southern California Rugby Football Union (SCRFU).
 The Club was founded in 1958 as the Universities Rugby Club.
 Founding members included Al Williams and Dick Hyland, members of the Gold Medal winning 1924 USA Olympic Rugby Team.

-Los Angeles Rugby Club (LARC) has contributed extensively to the development of the game of Rugby Union Football on the Pacific Coast and the USA.
+Los Angeles Rugby Club (LARC) has contributed extensively to the development of the game of rugby union on the Pacific Coast and the USA.
 Many teams can trace their beginnings to the direct effort of the Los Angeles R.C. or to former members who have relocated and founded clubs in their respective areas.

-In 2004, LARC forged an informal partnership with the Manhattan Beach Youth Rugby Club a member of Southern California Youth Rugby an autonomous subset of SCRFU.
+In 2004, LARC forged an informal partnership with the Manhattan Beach Youth Rugby Club a member of Southern California Youth Rugby, an autonomous subset of the SCRFU.
 LARC made this partnership official in 2013 when they merged with the Manhattan Beach Tykes which put 6 youth teams under the LARC umbrella; U8, U10, U12, U14, U16, and U18.
 LARC also had an informal partnership with Los Angeles Coast Women's Rugby Football Club that began in 2007 but ceased when the Coast team folded in 2011.

-LARC continues to wage very heated competition with long-time rivals Santa Monica Rugby Club, Old Mission Beach Athletic Club (OMBAC), and Belmont Shore RFC.
+LARC has long-time rivalries Santa Monica Rugby Club, Old Mission Beach Athletic Club (OMBAC), and Belmont Shore RFC.
 In 1984, LARC was the Pacific Coast RFU Territorial Champion and Division 1 National Finalists.
 The 2007 road to the National Championship title ended just short bringing home the Div II 3rd place Cup, and a Southern California Championship.
-LARC returned to Div 1 in 2008 where they had an enormously successful season defeating OMBAC, Santa Monica, San Mateo and others on their way to the National Playoffs and a Div 1 #12 National Ranking.
+LARC returned to Div 1 in 2008 where they had a successful season defeating OMBAC, Santa Monica, San Mateo and others on their way to the National Playoffs and a Div 1 #12 National Ranking.
 LARC met Life RFC in Austin, TX in the National Playoffs, LA came up short to Life RFC who went on to win the 2008 Div 1 National Championship.
 In 2009 LARC fell just short of their National Title aspirations again losing in the quarterfinals 7–15 to Aspen RFC who went on to win the 2009 Div 1 National Championships.
 LARC finished the 2009 season with a #8 National Ranking.